space-wizards/docs/src/en/proposals/fairlysadpanda-pizzadelivery.md

 - The pizza types have clear labels on their boxes and unique descriptions, but do not overtly say what they do.
 The positive-effect pizzas are weighted more likely to appear than the negative ones, with the Classic pizza being a rare chance.
 - If the critter fails to deliver the pizza in the time limit, it explodes.
 This explosion is faked - it gibs the critter but convers no damage to anyone else standing nearby, even on the same tile, to prevent this feature being abused to suicide bomb people.
 - It is possible for a member of the crew with bomb disposal knowledge to disable the KeepWarm heater, thus saving the critter's life.
 If this occurs, the critter cannot greentext.
+- If the target is in crit or cuffed, using the printed receipt on them whilst the critter has a pen in their pocket allows the critter to forge the signature, greentexting.
+- If the critter has delivered its pizza, it can become eligible to deliver another pizza again later in the round provided the pizza delivery event is rolled again (or if an admin is feeling cruel).
+- The critter always has the option of aborting the mission and teleporting back off the station, to avoid feel-bad moments where the objective is undeliverable, the station is in too bad a state to attempt a delivery, etc.

 ## Traitor/Nukeops Gameplay